 A huge working farm has been transformed into a multi-venue paddock-to-plate destination.

-A 242-hectare regenerative farm in NSW’s Southern Highlands is about to become one of the country’s most ambitious food-and-travel destinations, blending dining, agriculture and hands-on sustainability experiences in one sprawling rural precinct.
+A 242-hectare regenerative farm in NSW’s Southern Highlands has become one of the country’s most ambitious food-and-travel destinations, blending dining, agriculture and hands-on sustainability experiences in one sprawling rural precinct.

-The new project, set on Burradoo Park Farm near Bowral, will feature multiple venues from the Three Blue Ducks team alongside education programs, workshops and immersive farm experiences when it opens in stages from April, in time for the Easter long weekend.
+The new project, set on Burradoo Park Farm near Bowral, features multiple venues from the Three Blue Ducks team alongside education programs, workshops and immersive farm experiences.

 Located just five minutes from Bowral’s town centre, the working farm has been designed as a large-scale farm-to-table hub, where what ends up on the plate is dictated by what’s grown and raised onsite, from livestock and market gardens to orchards and flowers.